 - Teaching and Learning Center Grants

 A professional membership association for educators and academic professionals committed to the recovery and development of contemplation in the academy.
-A valuable resource for the growing contemplative education movement, it connects hundreds of members, convenes an annual conference, and publishes a newsletter of member activities.
+A valuable resource for the growing contemplative education movement, the ACMHE connects hundreds of members.
 Learn more.

 The use of contemplative and introspective practices in any context in higher education requires a deep, personal knowledge of the practices.
 Our retreats are designed to cultivate capacities central to teaching and learning–focused attention, kindness and compassion, and contemplative inquiry–balancing silence and discussion of contemplative pedagogy.
 Learn more.

-The Summer Session prepares educators to return to their classrooms with a deeper understanding of the practice of contemplative teaching.
-Participants, representing a full range of disciplinary and inter-disciplinary perspectives, devote an intense week to investigation, reflection, writing, and discussion, guided by distinguished scholars who have developed courses integrating contemplative approaches.
+The Summer Session prepares higher education professionals to return to their institutions with a deeper understanding of the integration of contemplative practices in academic settings.
+Participants, representing a full range of disciplinary, inter-disciplinary, and administrative perspectives, devote an intensive week to investigation, reflection, writing, and discussion.
 Learn more.